nhsengland/package-your-code-workshop/docs/content/workshops/cookiecutter_templates.md

 ### Why Use CCDS?

-**🏗️ Consistent Structure**: Every project follows the same layout, making it easy for team members to navigate and contribute.
+* **Consistent Structure**: Every project follows the same layout, making it easy for team members to navigate and contribute.

-**📊 Data Science Focused**: Specifically designed for data science workflows with dedicated folders for data, notebooks, models, and reports.
+* **Data Science Focused**: Specifically designed for data science workflows with dedicated folders for data, notebooks, models, and reports.

-**🔄 Reproducible**: Includes configuration for environment management, dependency tracking, and documentation.
+* **Reproducible**: Includes configuration for environment management, dependency tracking, and documentation.

-**🚀 Battle Tested**: Used by academic institutions, startups, and Fortune 500 companies for production data science work.
+* **Battle Tested**: Used by multiple users for their production data science work, with continual improvements based on real-world feedback.

-**🤝 Team Collaboration**: New team members can quickly understand and contribute to any CCDS project.
+* **Team Collaboration**: New team members can quickly understand and contribute to any CCDS project.

 ## Task 1: Understanding Project Structure Problems